c1008h/team-profile-generator/README.md

 Open the repo in VSC then open the terminal to that file.
 Once in the terminal, run `npm init`.
 Once initualize is finished, run `npm i`.
 This should install all packages and dependencies that are needed for this app.
 ### Usage
 Type `node index.js` into the terminal to run this app.
 Once the app has started, user will be prompted with a handful of questions to answer.
-When the questionare is completely filled out, the README.md file will be updated with the user's input.
-From there, users can copy and paste into whatever README.md file they desire.
+When the questionare is completely filled out, the employee list will be updated.
+Users will be prompted if they want to add more employees or exit out the application.
+From there, the information about the employees will be displayed onto the `index.html` file to be viewable on the web.

 ## Contribution
-Feel free to fork my repo and use it as your README generator.
+Feel free to fork my repo and use it to generate employee cards.

 ## License